 So they relish the opportunity to come to northern Wisconsin, where 11-inch crappies and 8-9 inch bluegills are somewhat common.
 We fished for three days in those above-average temperatures which, by Friday afternoon, had turned the entire lake surface to standing water.
 The bite was on and off, and the fish very mobile, but it was still great until virtually the last minute we fished on that Friday.
 Of course, we enjoyed the normal Christmas holiday things, exchanging gifts, playing games, eating way too much, throwing cards and just spending time together.
-But those things happened after dark, mostly, because they came to fish.
-DNR seeking public comment for ATV/UTV mapping grant project application The Wisconsin Department of Natural Resources (DNR) is seeking public comment for a grant project application to support ATV/UTV mapping and communication.
-The application stems from new funding created maintenance of statewide digital information application software for providing safety, regulatory, and riding opportunity information to ATV/UTV riders.
-It will also support the acquisition of communications equipment, technology, and of Natural Resources Lt.
-Jacob Holsclaw, Wisconsin DNR Off-Highway Vehicle Administrator 1300 West Clairemont Ave.

-Eau Claire, WI 54701-6127 Annual pred hunt opens Jan.
+But those things happened after dark, mostly, because they came DNR seeking public comment for ATV/UTV mapping grant project application Department of Natural Resources (DNR) is seeking public comment for a grant project application to support ATV/UTV mapping and communication.
+The application stems from new funding created through the 2023 Wisconsin The funding is designated for groups participating in the ATV Enhancement funding program.
+It will support projects pertaining to the acquisition and maintenance of statewide digital information application software for providing safety, regulatory, and riding opportunity information to ATV/UTV riders.
+It will also support the acquisition of communications equipment, technology, and the production of maps.
+The public is encouraged to submit comments regarding the draft project application by Friday, Jan.
+31, to Jacob.Holsclaw@wisconsin.gov. or mail to: Wisconsin Department Lt.
+Jacob Holsclaw, Wisconsin DNR Highway Vehicle Administrator 1300 West Clairemont Claire, Eau 54701-6127 Based on the comments received, the DNR may revise the grant project application and provide a summary of the DNR's consideration of the input received.
+Annual pred hunt opens Jan.
 17 in Phelps The Phelps 16th annual predator hunt will kick off starting Friday, Jan.
 17, and run all the way through Sunday, Jan.
 26, at noon.
 The hunt starts after a meeting Friday, Jan.
 17, at 6 p.m. inside Northern Exposure in Phelps.
-Exposure in Phelps.
 The entry fee is \$40 for a one or two person team, with hunters from Wisconsin and Michigan allowed.
 The fee for any team with two hunters is \$20 per person and three nonperishable food items.
-Rules and regulations include calling and stalking being allowed, while baiting and running with with dogs will not be permitted.
+Rules and regulations include calling and stalking being allowed, while baiting and running with dogs will not be permitted.
 There will be a big dog contest, which is the biggest weighted coyote, and there will be a \$10 per team fee to enter.
 A top gun award will also be offered for hunters who enter both the Phelps and Conover hunt, with a \$5 per hunter fee to enter.
-Total points between coyote (20 winners.
+Total points between coyote (20 points) and fox (15) are the winners.
 Half of the proceeds will be donated to a Phelps family or families in need, along with the nonperishable food items.
 All predators shot should be brought to Northern Exposure for weighing Sunday, Jan.
-26. Any carcass can be donated to the Northwood's Raptor Center for the feeding of wildlife in through the 2023 Wisconsin Act 67.
+26. Any carcass can be donated to the Northwood's Raptor Center for the feeding of wildlife in